vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/2_PHILOSOPHY/3_CATEGORIES_OF_ABHASAVADA.md

 231

-(guņas), namely, sattva, rajas and tamas, are in a state of perfect equality; and, according to the Vaiśeṣika, every thing is reduced to atoms.
+(guṇas), namely, sattva, rajas and tamas, are in a state of perfect equality; and, according to the Vaiśeṣika, every thing is reduced to atoms.
 The individual souls in this state are, as it were, in a deep sleep, though still in the bondage of their past individual karmas.
 Such a dissolution is referred to by the word "Pralaya".

 We have not so far discovered any thing which might give us the Trika idea of the condition of the tattvas in the state of small dissolution".
 There is, however, the following statement in the Tantrāloka :

 "īśvarecchāvasa kṣubdha bhoga lolika cidganān

 Samvibhanktum aghoreśah srjatīha sitetaram" which shows that in regard to the condition of the individual there is a complete agreement between the Sānkhya and the Vaiseṣika on the one hand and the Trika on the other.
 The Trika view, however, on the mahāpralaya is sufficiently clear in the existing literature.
 According to the available information, it is a state of perfect annihilation of all that is manifested.
-In this state the collocations and their consti tuents, the tattvas, suffer the same fate, and the individual selves, their bondages, āņava, kārma and māyīya, having been snapped, lose their individuality and are completely merged in the Universal Self, the Ultimate Reality.
+In this state the collocations and their consti tuents, the tattvas, suffer the same fate, and the individual selves, their bondages, āṇava, kārma and māyīya, having been snapped, lose their individuality and are completely merged in the Universal Self, the Ultimate Reality.
 The Trika believes in both kinds of dissolution.
 How this belief does not conflict with the theory of karma, and, how creation of all kinds of limited selves does not make the Parama Siva cruel or partial, we shall explain in the course of our treatment of the theory of Karma in the fifth chapter.

 The creation of the physical universe is not wanton but purposeful.
 It is meant for supplying the necessary stimuli for varying experiences which the innumerable souls must enjoy or suffer according to their individual karmas.
 Hence it presupposes karma as its prompting cause.
 At the